roydegeest/rakwireless-docs/docs/Product-Categories/WisGate/RAK7244/Datasheet/README.md

 ### Product Description

-The RAK7244 WisGate™ Developer is a device that consists of a Raspberry Pi 4, a RAK2245 Pi HAT, which includes a GPS module and a Heat Sink for better performance and thermal heat dissipation management.
+The RAK7244 Developer is a device that consists of a Raspberry Pi 4, a RAK2245 Pi HAT, which includes a GPS module and a Heat Sink for better performance and thermal heat dissipation management.

 There is a total of 3 configuration options: